-Create a Navigation Form in Access: Overview You have the ability to quickly and easily create a Navigation form in Access.
+Overview of How to Create a Navigation Form in Access You can quickly and easily create a navigation form in Access.
 A navigation form performs the same function as a switchboard form does within your database.
-A navigation form contains buttons you click to open other database objects, like reports and forms.
-To
+A navigation form in Access contains buttons you click to open other database objects, like reports and forms.

-Set a Password on an Access Database: Overview You can set a password on an Access database to prevent unauthorized access to the database file.
+Overview of How to Set a Password on an Access Database You can set a password on an Access database to prevent unauthorized access to the database file.
 To set a password on an Access database, you must first open the database using the “Open Exclusive” command.
 To do this, open Access and then

-Standalone Macros in Access: Overview Standalone macros in Access are programs you create in a visual environment.
+Overview of Standalone Macros in Access Standalone macros in Access are programs you create in a visual environment.
 In Access, standalone macros run a series of actions in a specified order.
 Unlike embedded macros, standalone macros in Access appear as separate objects under the “Macros” category in the database’s Navigation Pane.
-Standalone macros in
+Standalone macros

-How to Create Tables in Access: Overview This lesson shows you how to create tables in Access.
+Overview of How to Create Tables in Access This lesson shows you how to create tables in Access.
 A table is an organized structure that holds information.
-It consists of “fields” of information into which you enter the “records” of the table.
+It consists of fields of information into which you enter the records of the table.
 A field is a single column within a table, consisting of one